-- Office (Land Use).
-Office uses are characterized by activities conducted in an office setting and generally focusing on business, government, professional, medical, or financial services.
-These are not permitted in the City at this time. - Off-street Parking.
-All off-street areas designed, constructed, used, or required, or intended to be used, for the parking of motor vehicles.
+Off-street Parking.
+All off-street areas designed, constructed, used, or required, or intended to be used, - for the parking of motor vehicles.
 See Chapter 3.5 for parking standards. - On-street Parking.
 Parking in the street right-of-way, typically in parking lanes or bays, when allowed by the applicable roadway authority.
-See Chapter 3.5 for parking standards. - Open Space.
-Land that is undeveloped and that is planned to remain so indefinitely.
+See Chapter 3.5 for parking standards. - Open Space Land that is undeveloped and that is planned to remain so indefinitely.
 The term encompasses parks, forests and farmland.
-It may also refer only to land zoned as being available to the public, including playgrounds, watershed preserves and parks.

-- Orientation.
-To cause to face toward a particular point of reference (e.g., "A building oriented to the street"). - Overlay Zone An area within the City of Rivergrove that requires more specific Zoning regulations applied to a specific area. - Owner.
+It may also refer only to land zoned as being available to the public, including playgrounds, watershed preserves and parks. - Orientation.
+To cause to face toward a particular point of reference (e.g., "A building oriented to the street"). - Overlay Zone An area within the City of Rivergrove that lies within a Water Quality Resource Area and/or a Flood Management Area. - Owner.
 The owner of the title to real property or the contract purchaser of real property of record, as shown on the latest assessment records in the Office of the County Assessor.
-Owner also includes a deed holder or contract purchaser whose name does not appear in the latest assessment records, but who presents to the City a copy of a deed or contract of sale signed by the owner of record.
+Owner also includes a deed holder or contract purchaser whose name does not appear in the latest assessment records, but Moresents to the City a copy of a deed or contract of sale signed by the owner of record.